-The Syrah grape, also known as Shiraz, is one of the world’s classic grape varietals and a personal favorite of mine.
-Why do I love Syrah — and why is it so damn delicious?
-First, and foremost, Syrah is an incredibly versatile grape; in terms of versatility in style, it covers a BROAD range.
+Syrah, also known as Shiraz, is one of the world’s classic winemaking grape varieties.
+Why do I love Syrah?
+And why is it so damn delicious?
+First, and foremost, Syrah is an incredibly versatile grape.
+You’ll find its wines in a full range of style, from dry, full-bodied red wines to sweet sparkling wine.
 Whether you are drinking Hermitage Syrah or Barossa Valley Shiraz, there is so much to love.
-Second, in my experience Syrah is often a much more interesting pairing with big meaty-earthy dishes than Cabernet Sauvignon.
-Last but not least, in terms of acreage, Syrah circles top of the list of the world’s most planted grape varietals coming in at number seven out of ten thousand something.
+Second, in my experience Syrah is often a much more interesting match for big meaty-earthy dishes than Cabernet Sauvignon.
+Lastly, in terms of acreage, Syrah is amongst the world’s most planted grape varieties.
 Why?
-Syrah can adapt to a variety of different growing conditions and do it well.
+Because this grape can adapt to a variety of different growing conditions and do it well.

 So where does Syrah come from?
-The origin of this delectable grape is still disputed.
-Most experts DO agree however that Syrah was bred around 20AD, as writings from Pliny the Elder specifically mention a grape called “Scyra” that is presumed to be the same varietal.
-Syrah is a crossing of two almost-extinct grape varietals — Dureza and Mondeuse Blanc.
-While some scientists still believe the grape’s ancestral home is the city of Shiraz in Iran, genetics testing tends to imply the grape springs from the Northern Rhone region of France.
-The supporting evidence to this statement?
-Syrah’s genetic parent, Dureza appears to be native to the Northern Rhone region.
-There are many other stories that exist to justify how the grape could have come from Persia(modern day Iran) but most seem unlikely and lacking concrete historical evidence.
+The delectable grape’s origin is still disputed.
+However, many experts agree the variety started popping up in 20AD.
+Moreover, writings from Pliny the Elder specifically mention a grape called “Scyra” presumed to be the same varietal.
+Syrah is a crossing of two nearly extinct grape varieties, Dureza and Mondeuse Blanc.
+Plus, some scientists still believe the city of Shiraz in Iran is the grape’s ancestral home.
+However, genetics testing implies the grape originates in France’s Northern Rhône.
+In fact, Syrah’s genetic parent, Dureza, proves to be native to the Northern Rhone region.
+While there are numerous stories which seemingly justice Persian origins, most lack concrete historical evidence.

 History & Classic Production Regions

-Whether it is ACTUALLY the historical home of Syrah grape or not, the Rhone region of France has undoubtedly put the grape on the international map.
-Syrah is often bottled as a single or dominant varietal in the Northern Rhone, while in the South it is traditionally blended with a higher percentage of Grenache.
+Whether it’s truly the historical home of the Syrah grape or not, the Rhone region of France undoubtedly put the grape on the international map.
+Syrah is often bottled as a single varietal in the Northern Rhone.
+It also makes an appearance as the dominant varietal in blends.
+Whereas in the South it is traditionally blended with a higher percentage of Grenache.

-Some of the most famous singular vineyards in Northern Rhone surround the hill of Hermitage.
-The vineyards were named for a famous knight, Gaspard de Stérimberg who took up residence and planted the first vineyards in 1224.
-Gaspard committed himself to the life of a Hermit after he grew tired of fighting in the Crusades.
-Syrah from the area of Hermitage is particularly long lived and is usually bottled as a single varietal although the regional laws allow a blending of up to 10% Marsanne and Rousanne.
-The wines of the Hermitage are austere in their youth with soft notes of tart red fruit, dominated by black pepper, meat and earth with J.L.
-Chave, Delas and Jaboulet as the region’s most notable producers.
+Some of the most famous singular vineyards in the Northern Rhone grow in Hermitage.
+The vineyards were named for a famous knight, Gaspard de Stérimberg.
+He took up residence and planted the first vineyards in 1224.
+Gaspard committed himself to the life of a Hermit after he grew tired of fighting in the Crusades, hence the name.

-Hermitage is arguably the most famous region of the Northern Rhone next to Cote-Rotie.
-The wines of Cote-Rotie or “The Roasted Slope” are traditionally blended with the aromatic Viognier grape.
-The light and lively floral tones of Viognier give lift to the heavy Syrah grape; creating a unique, complex, seductive and aromatic profile.
+Hermitage is arguably the most famous region of the Northern Rhone next to Côte-Rôtie.
+The wines of Côte-Rôtie, or “The Roasted Slope,” are traditionally blended with aromatic Viognier.
+The light and lively floral tones of Viognier give lift to heavy Syrah, creating a unique, complex, seductive and aromatic profile.
 The wines of Jamet, Guigal, Gangloff, Rene Rostaing and Yves Cuilleron are the some of the most celebrated in the region.

-While Hermitage and Cote-Rotie take the spotlight and are the most cost prohibitive of the Northern Rhone Appellations, the wines from the neighboring towns of Cornas, St, Joseph, and Crozes-Hermitage are no less formidable.
+Hermitage and Côte-Rôtie take the spotlight and have the price tag to match.
+Yet the wines from the neighboring towns of Cornas, St, Joseph, and Crozes-Hermitage are no less formidable.
 Wines of Cornas, tend to be dense and serious and are by law 100% Syrah.
-Similar to Hermitage; the appellations of St. Joseph and Crozes-Hermitage allow the addition of Marsanne and Roussanne.
+Similar to Hermitage, the appellations of St. Joseph and Crozes-Hermitage allow the addition of Marsanne and Roussanne.

 Across the board the wines of Northern Rhone are savory, herbal, meaty, and earthy, with a finish of black pepper and spice.
-On the palate, acid, alcohol and an angular tannic structure strike a harmonious balance with acidity coming to the forefront.
-The piquant acidity of the grape can cut through the fat of even richest A5 Waygu beef and the earthy tones also pair well with game meats such as quail and deer.
+On the palate, acid, alcohol and an angular tannic structure strike a harmonious balance with acidity.
+The piquant acidity of the grape cuts through the fat of even the richest A5 Waygu beef.
+While the earthy tones also pair perfectly with game meats, such as quail and deer.

-Due to the overall climate, the wines of Australia tend to be more opulent, but no less intense than the wines of France.
-On the nose black fruits, cherry cordial, cassis, chocolate, eucalypt, black pepper and coconut show with the palate being structured with higher alcohol, elevated acid, and velvety tannin.
-Classic food pairings include Bar-b-Que, roast lamb, hearty oxtail stews, smoked Kangaroo — the deer of Australia and even blue cheese!
+Due to the overall climate, the wines of Australia tend to be more opulent than their French wine counterparts.
+Yet neither are lacking in intensity.
+Australian Shiraz bursts with black fruits, cherry cordial, cassis, chocolate, eucalyptus, black pepper, and coconut.
+The structured palate has higher alcohol, elevated acid, and velvety tannins.
+Classic food pairings include barbque, roast lamb, hearty oxtail stews, and even blue cheese!

 Syrah in the USA and Beyond

-Syrah was brought to the USA in the 1970’s and flourished first on the Central Coast before quickly spreading to Northern California and Washington.
-The USA boasts Syrah in a variety of styles with the grape quickly becoming and international hit.
+Syrah was brought to the USA in the 1970’s.
+It flourished first on the Central Coast before quickly spreading to Northern California and Washington.
+The USA boasts Syrah in a variety of styles with the grape quickly becoming an international hit.
 A Syrah from Powerline Estate in Walla Walla Valley even landed at No. 2 on Wine Spectator’s 2017 Top 100.
-Noteable Syrah producers in California include, Eberle, Tablas Creek, Bonny Doon, Qupe, Pax/ Wind Gap, Saxom and Red Car.
-In Washington State producers worth a look are Cayuse, Memaloose and Gramercy Cellars.
+Memorable Syrah producers in California include Tablas Creek, Bonny Doon, Qupe, Pax/ Wind Gap, Saxom, and Red Car.
+In Washington State, Cayuse, Memaloose and Gramercy Cellars are worth a look.

-Other countries such as South Africa, New Zealand, Argentina and Chile are making great strides with Syrah further providing evidence of the grapes rise to prominence on the global wine market.
+Countries like South Africa, New Zealand, Argentina and Chile are making great strides with Syrah.
+Thus, further providing evidence of this grapes rise to prominence on the global wine market.
 Reyneke in South Africa and Craggy Range’s Gimblet Gravels from New Zealand are excellent and unique examples.